ANZCOR Guidelines

 Ventricular Tachycardia

-Management of ventricular tachycardia (VT) with a palpable pulse was last reviewed as part of the CoSTR 2010 process.5 In 2020, an evidence update was performed to identify new evidence published in the last 10 years.1 The ILCOR PLS Task Force concluded that there was insufficient new evidence to consider a change from the 2010 recommendations.
+Management of ventricular tachycardia (VT) with a palpable pulse was last reviewed as part of the CoSTR 2010 process.24 In 2020, an evidence update was performed to identify new evidence published in the last 10 years.
+26 The ILCOR PLS Task Force concluded that there was insufficient new evidence to consider a change from the 2010 recommendations.

-ANZCOR suggests that synchronised cardioversion (1 J/kg followed by 2 J/kg if required) be used as the preferred first therapy for paediatric VT with cardiovascular compromise [Good Practice Statement].
+ANZCOR suggests that synchronised cardioversion (1 J/kg followed by 2 J/kg if required), with the administration of suitable analgesia/sedation in conscious children, be used as the preferred first therapy for paediatric VT with cardiovascular compromise [ANZCOR Good Practice Statement].

 1.3